If you are a GoPro user or any action camera user for that matter, you know what the fisheye effect does.

 The GoPro comes with the so-called “fisheye” lens which is an ultra-wide-angle lens that covers horizontal / landscape view of up to 122.6 degrees if you are using a GoPro Hero Black for example.

 That’s pretty wide.
 Depending on which field of view you are using, that angle will change.

-With the GoPro, you can really get far away from your subject (which usually is yourself), so getting everything in the shoot wouldn’t be possible if it wasn’t for the fisheye lens.
+With the GoPro, you can really get far away from your subject (which usually is yourself), so getting everything in the shot wouldn’t be possible if it wasn’t for the fisheye lens.

 So with a GoPro, you get an intentional distortion of things, especially on the sides of the image, so that more stuff fits in the shot.

 That’s why you have straight lines looking like they are bent.
-So it is actually the lens which does all the job.
+So it is actually the lens that does all the job.

 If you look at the lens of your GoPro from the side you will notice that it’s curved.
 That’s because the edges of the lens are built to distort the light which comes into the sensor of your GoPro, creating that fisheye effect.

 OK great, but how do I turn it off?
 What if I don’t want the fisheye view on my GoPro.
 Is there any way to remove it?